yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 :white_check_mark: 7.
 What Is SPA?

 > - SPA is short for `Single Page Application`.
-> - One SPA is one web application, it will load all you need (HTML, CSS, JS) at first time.
+> - One SPA is one web application, it will `load all you need (HTML, CSS, JS) at first time`.
-> - It will `not reload whole` website when user manipulate the pages, only reload the different part, let user has better user experiences.
+> - It will `not reload whole` website when user manipulate the pages, `only reload the different part`, let user has better user experiences.
 > - Related Reference : [跟著小明一起搞懂技術名詞：MVC、SPA 與 SSR](https://medium.com/@hulitw/introduction-mvc-spa-and-ssr-545c941669e9)
 <br/><br/>